izetex/contracts/README.md

-# contracts
+# IZX Smart Contracts

-Smart contracts for building application with IZX tokens
+This project contains the smart contracts, used to develop applications with IZX tokens.